adamziel/django_translate/README.md

 # Other notes

-It should be relatively easy to make this a drop-in replacement for django translations.
-Since `django_translate` already supports po/mo files, it is mostly about monkeypatching django translations to use `django_translate` as a backend.
+Django Translate may serve as a drop-in replacement for django translations, however at the moment it does not support contextual markers (`msgctxt`).
+Also monkeypatching django translations it is not tested very well, you may run into issues.
+You have been warned...

 # Settings

 The following settings are available:

+## TRANZ_REPLACE_DJANGO_TRANSLATIONS

+If set to True, django_translate will monkeypatch django translations to use `Translator` instance as a backend for translations.
+It will still load all your *.po translations, and even those provided by django.
+In addition to them, you will be able to use `tranz` templatetag and all other perks.

+**Default:** `False`

 ## TRANZ_TRANSLATOR_CLASS